 - changing your pad

 This is especially important if there are young children in your home.
 They might have an infection, such as Group A strep, that you can pass to your wound.
-This can be very serious if it gets into the blood stream.
+This can be serious if it gets into the bloodstream.

 Going to the toilet

 Wash your perineum after every time you go to the toilet.
-Pour warm water over your vaginal area after you have been to the toilet.
+Pour warm water over your vaginal area after going to the toilet.
 Pouring warm water over your outer vagina as you pee can also help stop the urine stinging.